mrkaleArduinoLib/gbj_appwifi/README.md

 ## run()

 #### Description
-The execution method should be called frequently, usually in the loop function of a sketch.
+The execution method should be called frequently, usually in the loop function of a main sketch.
 * The method connects to the wifi network at the very first calling it and reconnects to it if neccesary.
 * If the serial connection is active, the library outputs flow of the connection and at success lists basic parameters of the connection to wifi.